-Our report has been prepared in Lithuanian language and in English language.
-In all matters of interpretation of information, views or opinions, the Lithuanian language version of our report takes precedence over the English language version
+Our report has been prepared in Lithuanian and English languages.
+In all matters of interpretation of information, views or opinions, the Lithuanian language version of our report takes precedence over the English language version.

-Independent Auditor's report
+Independent Auditor's Report

-To the Shareholders of Klaipėdos baldai AB
+To the shareholders of Klaipėdos baldai AB